Radisson Edwardian Hotel/Free Trade Hall

 We end with the best elevated views of Manchester and beyond via a special key that takes us where only the heaviest-walleted guests normally step.
 Finally we enter one of the beautifully decorated rooms, though you will be caught if you try to hide under the bed.
 In October we were fortunate enough to gain access to the “Dylan” penthouse.
 We could stand next to and even touch the very bed where Gordon Brown once kipped.
 Phew!

 * We can do this as a private tour, ending with a sumptuous tea laden with those wonderfully dinky triangular sandwiches.
+Yes, how do they make them, given that you never see a triangular loaf?
 Please contact us (info@newmanchesterwalks.com, 07769 29 8068) for details.